- Booster Gold

-Simple: they encounter Booster Gold.
-Heroes and villains were catalogued if Booster Gold is depicted fighting with or against them.
-Supporting characters were listed if they played a major role in Booster Gold's adventures, or if Booster Gold encountered them on at least two occasions.
-Locations were listed along with supporting characters if the locations were significant to Booster Gold's history.
+This should be straightforward: they encounter Booster Gold.
+Heroes and villains are catalogued if Booster Gold is depicted on panel fighting with or against them.
+Supporting characters are occasionally listed if they played a notable role in Booster Gold's adventures, even if behind the scenes.
+Unnamed characters, such as waiters and firemen, are never cataloged.

 C. 2.
 In some books, more characters appear than are included in the issue listings.
 Why?

-Only characters which are seen on panel with Booster Gold, or which are demonstrated to be in communication or cooperation with Booster Gold are listed.
+Except in very few cases, only characters which are seen on panel with Booster Gold, or which are demonstrated to be in communication or cooperation with Booster Gold are listed.
 Therefore, in such event books as the Infinite Crisis, only the characters that come into contact with Booster Gold are mentioned, even if there are several subplots, locations, encounters, and hundreds of heroes and villains between the pages.
 This site is about Booster Gold, not the entire DC Universe.
-(If you are interested in the history of a wider range of characters, I recommend the Unofficial DC Guide to the DC Universe, which is much more comprehensive than this site.)

 C. 3.
 Why is the biographical information for the characters so limited?